dipy/dipy/doc/theory/spm_dicom.rst

 DICOM pixel data, to mm coordinates in the :ref:`dicom-pcs`.

 This section tries to explain how SPM achieves this, but I don't completely understand their method.
-In another section below this one, I've added what I believe to be a simpler explanation.
+See :ref:`dicoms-and-affines` for what I believe to be a simpler explanation.

-Let ``DOP`` be the DICOM orientation patient field, reorganized to the (3,2) matrix it represents (see :ref:`dicom-orientation`).
-Let $IPP^0$ be the 3 element vector of the 'ImagePositionPatient' field of the first header in the list of headers for this volume.
-Let $IPP^N$ be the 'ImagePositionPatient' vector for the last header in the list for this volume, if there is more than one header in the volume.
-Let ``XS`` and ``YS`` be the two values in the 'PixelSpacing' field.
-Let ``ZS`` be the value for the 'SliceThickness' field, if present, otherwise ``ZS == 1``.
-Let vector ``CP = [cp1, cp2, cp3]`` be the result of taking the cross product of the two columns of ``DOP``.
-Then define the following
+First define the matrices and vectors as in :ref:`dicom-affine-defs`.

-matrices:
+Then define the following matrices:

 .. math::